-Performing and Composing Music Rhythm Melody Students will gain a good foundation of musical skills as they explore rhythm, notation, Music Technology, singing and instrumental work Students will gain a further understanding of rhythm through class workshop and small group composition Students will explore the principles of a good melody through performing and composing
+Performing and Composing Music Melody Students will gain a good foundation of musical skills as they explore rhythm, notation, Music Technology, singing and instrumental work.
+Students will gain a further understanding of rhythm through class workshops and small group composition.
+Students will explore the principles of a good melody through performing and composing.

 In Year 8 students build on the principles of music that they learnt in Year 7 as they begin to explore more detailed elements of music.
 Students will learn about the musical conventions of scales, harmony and tonality, and begin to explore the musical elements as they consider how music can describe a visual image.
-They will continue to explore a wide range of musical styles, developing their skills of performing as a soloist and part of a small group, and composing on both instruments and using computer software.
+They will continue to explore a wide range of musical styles, and develop their skills of performing as a soloist and part of a small group and composing on both instruments and using computer software.
 They will develop their ability to listen to and appraise music, demonstrating their musical understanding and using musical language.

-Scales Descriptive Music Harmony Students will look at how scales form the basis of melody and Students will consider how music can successfully portray Students will develop their understanding of harmony, harmony in music from a range an image - developing their looking at primary chords, and of different cultures ability to describe music and compose to a brief perform and compose songs.
+Scales Descriptive Music Harmony Students will look at how scales form the basis of melody and harmony in music from a range of different cultures.
+Students will consider how music can successfully portray an image - developing their ability to describe music and compose to a brief.
+Students will develop their understanding of harmony, looking at primary chords, and perform and compose songs.

-Students who have opted to study music in Year 9 will gain greater depth in the areas of performing, composing and listening as we continue to prepare students for the kinds of study required in music at KS4.
+Students who have opted to study Music in Year 9 will gain greater depth in the areas of performing, composing and listening as we continue to prepare students for the kinds of study required in music at KS4.
 Students will use a range of musical styles to explore more technical musical elements such as texture, develop their ability to compose to a brief, and focus on the ability to describe music using correct musical terminology.
 They will develop their music technology skills as they record, sequence and arrange material.
 They will also continue to develop their skills as performers and will work in small groups to rehearse and perform music of their choice.
 In Year 10 we offer three pathways that students may like to consider when making their options in Year 9: GCSE Music, Express GCSE Music and BTEC Music Technology.
 All students are able to take GCSE Music as long as they either enjoy singing or can play a musical instrument (which can be keyboard).
-Students who have achieved Grade 4 on their instrument or voice are invited to apply for the Express GCSE pathway which takes place as a twilight class with students achieving their GCSE in Year 10.
+Students who have achieved grade 4 on their instrument or voice are invited to apply for the Express GCSE pathway which takes place as a twilight class with students achieving their GCSE in Year 10.
 The BTEC is open to all students with an interest in learning about the music business and how to compose and record music.

-Students who major in music will gain greater depth and those with only one lesson a fortnight will not cover all topics.
+Students who major in Music will gain greater depth and those with only one lesson a fortnight will not cover all topics.

-Film Music Songwriting Arranging Students will develop their Students will build on their Students will learn and ability to describe music as it knowledge of melody and sequence a famous melody, relates to a visual image, and harmony to write and before exploring ways in which compose suitable music for a perform songs it can be developed. short film
+Film Music Songwriting Arranging Students will develop their ability to describe music as it relates to a visual image, and compose suitable music for a short film.
+Students will build on their knowledge of melody and harmony to write and perform songs.
+Students will learn and sequence a famous melody, before exploring ways in which it can be developed.